 Clumber Spaniels do best in a home with a significant yard and plenty of room to run about.

-Apartment living would be too hard on them as well as confining for a breed that enjoys the great outdoors!
+Apartment living might be too hard on them as well as confining for a breed that enjoys the great outdoors!

 Yes, this breed has an excellent reputation with children, being very playful and patient.